alicolville/Weight-Tracker/readme.txt

 * Improvement: Old shortcode names have now been deprecated and should be replaced with current names.
 * Improvement: Optimised SQL queries.
 * Improvement: Global variables declared on each page load for feature lists have been removed.
+* Improvement: [wt-new-users] shortcode is now cached for 15 minutes.
 * Bug fix: "Who can view and modify user data?" has been fixed so user's with the specified minimum role can now access admin data pages.
 * Bug fix: Awards for a user are now deleted when "Delete all data for this user" has been clicked.
 * Bug fix: All challenge data for a user is now deleted when "Delete all data for this user" has been clicked.